One scripture does not make a theology

 Now you can start reading the whole Bible and not just parts, the parts you like.
 Watch the exact words exactly.
 Don’t patch in your own ideas and before long you’ll know what you are talking about.

 PS “Cleanliness is next to godliness” is not in the Bible and neither is “God helps those who help themselves.”
-Some mother thought that one up.
+I’ll bet some mother thought that one up.